THEANGELITES/THEANGELITES/README.md

 ------------------------------------------------------------------------------
 ![](https://i.imgur.com/CsNPb17.png)
 - We're a UDD system, traumagenic and chronically disabled.
-- Adult (22), minors can interact but be appropriate with us please (no NSFW comments, jokes, etc)
+- Adult (22), -15 can interact but be appropriate with us please (no NSFW comments, jokes, etc)
+- I won't friend you if you're under 18 for safety reasons.
 - Collective Name: Eddy, Eve, Seraph
 - Collective Pronouns: he/they/slime + neos (always ask)
 - If you want to know more, please click our links!!